Yum1ng/ECE180-Assignment3/README.md

 #### The DateTime Class

 You are free to implement your `DateTime` class any way you see fit.
 In general, the `DateTime` class combines features of the `Date` class with features of the `Time` class.
-In addition, the `DateTime` class must also support timezones.
+In addition, the `DateTime` class must also support timezones and relational operators.

 ```
 class DateTime {